ITU-GeoAI-Challenge/Tetis-Text-Mining/README.md

 + A jupyter notebook showing how to re-use our model: [notebook](src/usage_example.ipynb)
 + :construction: A report in progress: [report](docs/report-tetis.pdf) :construction:

-Our model could be easily downloaded using the HuggingFace library
+Our model could be easily downloaded using [HuggingFace](https://huggingface.co/rdecoupes/tetis-geochallenge)
 ```python
 from transformers import AutoTokenizer, AutoModelForTokenClassification